cmb347827/room-homepage-master/README-template.md

   they had to appear steady in different positions for mobile and desktop.
   I figured out
 - Then it was a problem, keeping the buttons the same location still when resizing when I had to add padding to the texts.
+- img-fluid, flex-noshrink-md-1, flex-basis-40-md, in the end  min-width/padding instead.
 - Next, was the images that were the same but different sizes.
 I know that the `<picture>` element works for this, to force a change at different screensizes.
 Or `<img>` with `scrcet` can be used, but then it's up to the browswer to determine when to change the image.